dufekja/super-resolution-network/README.md

 ### SResNet

-SResNet model consists of 3 main convolutional layers, residual blocks and subpixel blocks.
-Because of this structure, it can learn important bonds between low resolution and high resolution images.
+The SResNet model consists of three main convolutional layers, residual blocks and subpixel blocks.
+Due to this structure, it can learn important relationships between low-resolution and high-resolution images.

 This model is explained more in [this](https://arxiv.org/pdf/1501.00092.pdf) science paper.